aukilabs/domain-server/README.md

 -e DS_REGISTRATION_CREDENTIALS=xxx \
 -e DS_OPERATION_MODE=private \
 -e DS_POSTGRES_URL=postgres://pg_user:pg_password@pg_host:pg_port/db_name?sslmode=disable \
--e DS_DDS_URL=https://dds.posemesh.org \
 -p 4000:4000 aukilabs/domain-server:stable
 ```

-Domain server listens for incoming traffic on port 4000 by default.
-The port can be changed by
-changing domain server's [configuration](configuration.md) or by simply changing the publish
-(`-p`) argument in the `docker run` command.

 We also recommend you to configure Docker to start automatically with your operating system.
 Using `--restart=unless-stopped` in your `docker run` command will start domain server automatically after the Docker daemon has started.